 In the School, students can complete a four-year Bachelor of Psychological Science, a three-year Bachelor of Arts (Psychology) or Bachelor of Science, or they may choose to study a few psychology courses as part of another degree.
 An accredited fourth year of study may be completed through a Psychology Honours degree, or Joint Honours in Psychology and Human Movement Studies.

-At Masters level, we offer a research degree and coursework programs in Clinical Psychology, Organisational Psychology, Sport and Exercise Psychology and Applied Psychology.
+At Masters level, we offer a research degree and coursework programs in Clinical Psychology, Organisational Psychology, Sport and Exercise Psychology and Psychology (clinical neuropsychology, counselling, health and sport).
 These degrees provide practical, professional training in specialist areas of applied psychology.
 In addition, we offer the Master of Counselling, jointly with the School of Social Work and Human Services.

 Doctoral level studies may be completed through a research PhD.
 The school also offers a Doctor of Psychology program with fields of study in Clinical Psychology, Clinical Psychology & Clinical Neuropsychology, Clinical Psychology & Geropsychology.
 With approximately 48 full-time academic staff, the School provides an extensive range of research expertise covering biological, clinical, cognitive, developmental, health, organisational, and social psychology.